Portfolio Analysis- 7 Methods And Techniques For Product Position

 • In addition, it allows the decision of liquidation to reinvest its resources in a more prosperous business.

-• This strategy is mostly applicable for Dogs.
+• This strategy is mostly applicable to Dogs.

 Hofer’s Product-Market Evolution Matrix

-Charles W. Hoffer framed this model which is also called ‘life-cycle portfolio matrix’.
+Charles W. Hoffer framed this model which is also called the ‘life-cycle portfolio matrix’.

 An elaborative table has been shown below which explains different units of the matrix.